-Technologies based on IEEE 802.15 standards are embedded in an increasing number of devices.
+Technologies based on IEEE 802.15 standards and projects are embedded in an increasing number of devices.
 For some applications, such as cars or utilities, industry consortia exist to manage deployments.
 For other applications, proprietary protocols are used in conjunction with IEEE 802 standards.
 IEEE 802.15.4 can operate in many frequency ranges [2] and supports data communication, location discovery and device ranging.
-IEEE 802.15.6 is specialized for short range communication in the vicinity of, or inside, a human body.
+IEEE P802.15.6ma is specialized for short range communication in the vicinity of, or inside, a human body.
 For high-speed, low-latency media transfers, IEEE 802.15.3 provides a specialty solution.
-IEEE 802.15.16 accommodates the needs of some utility networks.
+IEEE P802.15.16t accommodates the needs of some utility networks.